- Sixteenth-Century Printed Tablatures for the Lute, Guitar, and Vihuela: An Annotated Bibliography, compiled by Dr. Gary R. Boye

 Educational YouTube Channels

-- Early Music Sources Videos hosted by Elam Rotem to accompany the online database at EarlyMusicSources.com.
+- Early Music Sources Videos on theory and performance hosted by Elam Rotem to accompany the online database at EarlyMusicSources.com.

 - me:mo Video essays by Lukas Henning about music and art history.
 “The aim is to present music in its cultural context, offering a glimpse into the lives behind it, past and present.”